South Korean upstart Infraware battles Microsoft for office space

 ON A ROLL

-Thanks to support from Android manufacturers, Infraware's operating profit in the first half of this year nearly quadrupled to a record 9.5 billion won and margins expanded to 37 percent.
+Thanks to support from Android manufacturers, Infraware's operating profit in the first half of this year nearly quadrupled to a record 9.5 billion won ($8.76 million) and margins expanded to 37 percent.

 Its shares have doubled in the past 12 months, and the firm expects revenue to rise more than 20 percent this year.
 Three analysts rate Infraware's stock a "buy" or "strong buy", according to Thomson Reuters StarMine.